fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 In `Account`,

-- `uint256 balance` is the balance of the Token holder
+- `uint256 balance` is the balance of the Token holder.
-- `uint256 nonce` is the transfer count of the Token holder, avoiding double spending, but only used in Token relay mode, the details are in [Tokenisation section]().
+- `uint256 nonce` is the transfer count of the Token holder, avoiding double spending, but only used in Token relay, the details are published in [Tokenisation section]().
-- `mapping (address => Instrument) instruments` is the storage stores the data among the Token holders.
+- `mapping (address => Instrument) instruments` is the storage that stores the data among Token holders.

 In `Instrument` ,

-- `uint256 allowance` is the allowance for other users approved by the token holder
+- `uint256 allowance` is the quota of Tokens that the Token holder that have authorised other holders to have access to.

-_`DirectDebit directDebit` is the direct debit info of the token holder, but this part is more like an example to design a shared data structure among the token holders.
-The Service-Friendly Token Standard extension and the token implementation of by FundersToken contain this structure_
+_`DirectDebit directDebit` shows the detail of agreement which the Token holder allows withdrawal by other holders on a particular date in a designated time-frame._

+_`DirectDebit` is a demonstration of data between token holders that can be placed in Instrument.
+It is not included in this standard, but it is included in the full version of Service-Friendly Token Standard._

 ```
 struct Instrument {